 What Does Marketing Automation Do?

-Now that you’ve got the gist of what marketing automation is, let’s explore all the helpful things automation does for businesses.
+Now that you’ve got the gist of what marketing automation is and learned about some popular tools and platforms, let’s explore all the helpful things automation does for businesses.

-- Budget more time and resources for the things that matter
+1. Budget more time and resources for critical tasks

 When you’re not spending time and resources on menial tasks, you can earmark more time and resources for critical tasks.